Reenakoudi/CV/README.md

 <a href='#interests'>Interests</a> </p>

+I'm an enthusiastic Full Stack Software Developer, who has had an amazing opportunity to immerse myself in the world of coding through Makers Academy's 16-week programming course.
+I have learnt the core concepts of programming and skill to rapidly pick up new languages and frameworks.

-I'm a former software tester with a year of experience in the IT industry and a certified ISEB-ISTQB tester.
-As a software tester, I have a good eye for detail, analytical and problem solving skills using which I would now like to build things through coding.
-I want to be a part of an innovative products development in which
+As a former software tester with a year of experience in the IT industry and a certified ISEB-ISTQB tester, I have a good eye for detail, analytical and problem solving skills using which I would now like to develop and design solutions that would change people's lives for the better.
+I am most productive when working with passionate technologists in an encouraging environment.
+I'm looking for somewhere I can learn more and build on the TDD and Agile practises taught at Makers.
-I can further expand my knowledge in Full-Stack software development and design.